-Natalia Nikolova is the Director of UTS Advanced MBA.
+Dr Natalia Nikolova is Associate Professor in Organization Studies and the Director of the Advanced MBA at the University of Technology Sydney, Australia.
 She has a PhD in economic and political sciences (Dr. rer. pol.) from the University of Cologne, Germany.
 Before joining University of Technology Sydney Business School, Natalia was a visiting researcher at the Australian Graduate School of Management.
 Prior to that, she was a senior lecturer at the University of Cologne, Germany.

 Natalia's research interests are quite diverse including organisational practices, strategy, innovation and leadership.
 Natalia has worked on a number of projects with industry partners including Second Road, Spencer Stuart, Mercer, the Australian Government Creative Industries Innovation Centre, Mirvac, E&Y and Defence.
 She has published in academic journals and books and her work has been presented and recognised at a number of international conferences.
-She has developed an extensive experience as a trainer/facilitator in the fields of business strategy, change management and leadership through her teaching in the EMBA and MBA programs at UTS.
+She has developed an extensive experience as an innovative educator and facilitator in the fields of business strategy, innovation and leadership.

 Natalia has received awards in research and teaching including a Best Paper Award from the Academy of Management, an Australian Government Learning & Teaching Citation, a UTS Learning & Teaching Award and a UTS Learning & Teaching Citation.
 She has been recognized for her expertise in curating and developing programs and subjects based on work-integrated and experiential learning.